-Nobody counts drink calories.
+Nobody counts their alcohol calories.
 You track lunch, agonise over snacks, maybe even weigh your pasta.
-Then you sit down with a bottle of wine and pour 580 calories into your evening without a second thought.
+Then you sit down with a bottle of wine and pour around 675 calories into your evening without a second thought.

 Alcohol is the invisible line item in most people's diets.
-At seven calories per gram, it sits just below fat and well above carbohydrates or protein.
-A pint of lager runs about 220 calories.
-A large glass of wine hits 158.
-Three pints on a Friday night is 660 calories, roughly the same as a full meal, except with zero nutritional value and a side order of metabolic chaos.
+Compare the calories in alcohol vs alcohol-free alternatives and the gap is striking: at seven calories per gram, alcohol sits just below fat and well above carbohydrates or protein.
+A pint of lager runs around 180-220 calories depending on strength.
+A medium (175ml) glass of wine hits 158.
+Three pints on a Friday night clears 600 calories, roughly the same as a full meal, except with zero nutritional value and a side order of metabolic chaos.

 Your body parks fat burning to deal with booze